DAS-RCN/RCN_DASformat/README.md

 The IRIS DAS data format is a minimalistic approach to store data from Distributed Acoustic Sensing (DAS) recordings in an HDF5 file.

+If you have any comments, please open an [issue on github](https://github.com/DAS-RCN/IRIS_DASformat/issues), or comment on existing ones.

 ### Filename convention
 Files are stored in day-folders, each folder containing all files from this particular day.
 The file has the name syntax
 ```